 Memorable Manitobans: David “Dave” McNaughton (1855-1930)

 A History of Grain Elevators in Manitoba by John Everitt, Historic Resources Branch, Manitoba Department of Culture, Heritage and Tourism, circa 1993.

 Quest in Roots: History of Brookdale School District by Brookdale Historical Society History Book Committee, 1987.
 [Legislative Library of Manitoba, F5648.B81 Que]

-We thank Ken and Helen Mitchell for providing additional information used here.
+We thank Ken Mitchell, Helen Mitchell, George Penner, and Rose Kuzina for providing additional information used here.

 This page was prepared by Gordon Goldsborough.